sgrubsmyon/h64/deprecated/README.md

 # Code for collecting and visualizing data at a random family home

-I switched to Home Assistant for a more powerful, covenient and conventional setup.
-One can still look at the old self-made code for talking with the Deye inverter (model SUN-10K-SG04LP3-EU) via sending TCP packets over Wifi in the `deprecated` directory.
+This repository includes code to read Modbus data from a Deye inverter (model SUN-10K-SG04LP3-EU) via sending TCP packets over Wifi.
+The Deye code is adopted from https://github.com/kbialek/deye-inverter-mqtt (many thanks!).

-In Home Assistant, I use the https://github.com/davidrapan/ha-solarman integration for fetching data from the Deye.

 ## Install dependencies